MicrosoftDocs/powerapps-docs/powerapps-docs/teams/export-employee-ideas-for-reporting.md

 # Export Ideas data for reporting

-In this topic, we cover how to export your ideas data from your Teams database to another location so you can archive and report on it.
+This topic covers how to export your ideas data from your Teams database to another location so you can archive and report on it.

 ## Prerequisites